mttmccb/DapperSW/README.md

 # Dapper Demo for .NET South West
 I've just use the yeoman generator for ASP.NET Core to get a simple web application.

-Then I've done the following
+I added 3 dependencies
+  * Dapper

-* Added Dapper and Dapper.FluentMap
+  * Dapper.FluentMap (for additional mapping options)
+  * Npgsql (for postgres)

-* Added Npgsql as I'm using a postgres database I grabbed from the [pgfoundry](http://pgfoundry.org/projects/dbsamples/) called paglia, which is a database for a film rental service
+I'm using a postgres database I grabbed from the [pgfoundry](http://pgfoundry.org/projects/dbsamples/) called paglia, which is a database for a film rental service.

-* Finally I've added a controller and views to display a basic master/details view with different configuration options
+To support this I've added Models, ViewModels, a Controller and a few Views to display a basic master/details page to show different ways to use Dapper.

+Finally I've added config for Dapper.FluentMap to support some other kinds of mappings.

 # Welcome to ASP.NET Core